 "To hear stories about cracks appearing as a result of development is alarming," he said.

-"I think businesses are owed an explanation as to what's going on and if there has been damage there needs to be some redress."'Preserve the structure'
+"I think businesses are owed an explanation as to what's going on and if there has been damage there needs to be some redress."

 An ISG spokesman said they would "welcome the opportunity to take part in the public meeting".

 "We met with the chapel minister and trustees earlier this week to explain both the temporary and permanent measures that are being undertaken to preserve this important structure for the future," he said.